WNYT: News operation

 For many years, channel 13 ran a distant third in the area's Nielsen ratings behind WRGB and WTEN.
 This was not only because it was the youngest station in the market, but also because of its signal reception issues.
 Under Viacom ownership, the station expanded and modernized its studios (newsroom, offices, etc., including the market's first modern computers), becoming a factor in the Capital District ratings race for the first time.
-The company also made a significant investment in electronic equipment, including a satellite receiving news truck.
+The company also made a significant investment in electronic equipment, including a satellite news truck.
 Investment in talent increased with the building of its own talent and by acquiring key personalities from other stations in the area.
 The station also benefited from the switch to NBC, giving its resurgent news operation a powerful lead-in as NBC rose to become the ratings leader for most of the second half of the 1980s.

 WNYT overtook WTEN for the runner-up spot by the late-1980s, and in 1992, scored its first late news victory over longtime leader WRGB.
-Gradually, the station overtook WRGB, which had lost considerable momentum due to the retirement of longtime anchor Ernie Tetrault, in other time slots.
+Gradually, the station overtook WRGB in other time slots, as Channel 6 lost considerable momentum between the retirement of its longtime anchor Ernie Tetrault and CBS losing National Football League rights to Fox.
 In Viacom's last sweeps period owning WNYT, the station won every time slot.
 It remained the overall market leader under Hubbard ownership until mid-2009 when it lost the late weeknight lead to WRGB in the May 2009 ratings period.
 In November 2009, WNYT's weekday evening newscasts slipped to third place largely due to the station's decision to terminate many of its popular personalities.
 Two years after Hubbard bought WNYT, it won the distinction of being the first and only station outside of New York City to win a regional Emmy Award for best newscast in New York State.
 With the re-branding of the station's newscasts from News 13 to NewsChannel 13 in 1991, WNYT became the first station to use the "Live.
 Local.
 Late Breaking." tag line slogan which is now commonplace throughout the country.

 In the mid-1990s, the station began an alliance with PBS member station WMHT (channel 17).
 This led to WNYT producing several programs for the public broadcaster including semi-regular town hall meetings, the weekly call-in show Health LINK (which continues today), and for two years the market's first 10 p.m. newscast on WMHT's then-secondary station WMHQ (now WCWN).
 This production was canceled due to a lack of support.
 From 2001 until 2004, WNYT also maintained a joint sales agreement (JSA) with Pax affiliate WYPX-TV (channel 55) that included rebroadcasts of newscasts and other local non-news programming.